lorenarss/lorenarss/README.md

 - 👋 Hi, I’m Lorena Silva
 - 👀 I’m interested in Data analysis, Machine learning and more
-- 🌱 I’m currently learning Golang.
+- 🌱 I’m currently learning Pyspark.
 - 💞️ I’m looking to collaborate on everything.
 - 📫 How to reach me on linkedin https://www.linkedin.com/in/lorenarss/